Ch4rlesSm1th99/Adversarial-Attacks-for-Medical-Imaging-Data/README.md

 ### Attacks
 We run over how all attacks are implemented in this next section.
 Note all attacks can be untargeted or targeted and can use masks.

+Note on targeted variants
+- The base equations below are untargeted (push away from the true label y).
+- To make any attack targeted to class t:
+  1) Replace y with t in the loss, i.e. use L(f(x), t).
+  2) Reverse the update direction (use a minus sign on the gradient step).

+Masks
+- If using a mask M, multiply the update by M before clamping (for AdvGAN, apply M to G(x)).

 #### FGSM
 Fast Gradient Sign Method (FGSM) makes a one-step change in the direction that increases loss.